2026 Kia Sorento Vs. Toyota Highlander Full Comparison

-- The Kia Sorento offers better fuel economy with its base engine, at 26 MPG (Combined)1 vs. 25 MPG (Combined)2 on the Toyota Highlander base powertrain.
+- The Kia Sorento offers better fuel economy with its standard powertrain, achieving up to 26 MPG (Combined)1 vs. 24 MPG (Combined)2 on the Toyota Highlander base powertrain.

 - The Kia Sorento has the highest maximum horsepower rating, at 281 horsepower, while the Toyota Highlander stays firmly behind at up to 265 horsepower.

-- Want a maneuverable ride?
-The Sorento length of 189.6 inches makes parking and driving less stressful.
+- The Sorento's maximum length of 189.8 inches makes parking and driving less stressful compared to the longer Highlander.

-- Despite being the shorter vehicle, the base Sorento grants over 2 inches of extra second-row and 1 inch of extra third-row legroom compared to the base Toyota Highlander.
+- Despite being the shorter vehicle, the base Sorento grants 3 inches of extra second-row legroom compared to the base Toyota.

 - Kia Sorento models come standard with an advanced 12.3-inch infotainment display – you'll have to upgrade your Toyota Highlander to get a screen of the same size.